Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 Quitting Tips

-1. There are new medicines that can help "take the edge off" of withdrawal symptoms when you quit smoking.
+There are new medicines that can help take the edge off of withdrawal symptoms when you quit smoking.

-1. Medicine alone is not magic.
+Medicine alone, however, is not magic.
 You need to learn to handle urges to smoke and other ways to manage stress.

-• Make a list of your 5 most important reasons for quitting cigarettes.
+• Make a list of your five most important reasons for quitting cigarettes.

 • Identify those times when you think the urge to smoke may be very strong.